valory-xyz/mech/docs/index.md

     This section is under active development - please report issues in the [Autonolas Discord](https://discord.com/invite/z2PT65jKqQ).

+    The demo service is configured to match a specific on-chain agent (ID 3 on [Mech Hub](https://aimechs.autonolas.network/registry).
+Since you will not have access to its private key, your local instance will not be able to transact.

+    However, it will be able to receive Requests for AI tasks [sent from Mech Hub](https://aimechs.autonolas.network/mech).
+These Requests will be executed by your local instance, but you will notice that a failure will occur when it tries to submit the transaction on-chain (Deliver type).

+    Please, refer to the complete instructions on the repository [README.md](https://github.com/valory-xyz/mech)

 In order to run a local demo service based on the MechKit:

 1. [Set up your system](https://docs.autonolas.network/open-autonomy/guides/set_up/) to work with the Open Autonomy framework and prepare the repository: